The Little Giant: A Story of the Madagascar Hissing Cockroach

 Regardless of the container type, it must be tightly sealed.
 Both nymphs and adults can climb smooth surfaces such as glass or plastic.
 The lid should be well-ventilated, with numerous small holes.

-Spray the interior occasionally to maintain adequate humidity.
+Occasionally spray the interior to maintain proper humidity.
 Keep the temperature above 20°C (68°F).
-Avoid strong lighting — these insects are most active at night, although some movement can be observed in dim conditions during the day.
+Avoid strong lighting, as these insects are most active at night, though some movement can be seen in dim light during the day.

 A larger container can be used for a small group (Photo.1).